squeek502/d2-map-investigation/README.md

 d2-map-investigation
 ====================

-A tool for investigating Diablo II map generation in the hopes of finding exploitable coorelations between how things are generated (i.e. if a certain tile is found in X, then that means that Y will generate in a certain way).
+A tool for investigating Diablo II map generation in the hopes of finding exploitable correlations between how things are generated (i.e. if a certain tile is found in X, then that means that Y will generate in a certain way).
 The ultimate goal is to find a way of knowing ahead-of-time which direction from the waypoint The Summoner will be in the Arcane Sanctuary.

 Status:
 - This is currently a proof-of-concept just showing that map seeds can be programmatically iterated, and that their resulting levels/areas/tiles/presets/etc can be dumped/analyzed.